rudderlabs/rudderstack-docs/destinations/SplitIO.md

 );
 ```

 {% hint style="info" %}
-In the cloud mode, the above `page` call is sent with the name as `Viewed_Page_name_page`, along with any additional properties passed to it.
+In the cloud mode, the above `page` call is sent with the name as `Viewed_home_page`, along with any additional properties passed to it.
 {% endhint %}

 ## Screen